WHITE DRAGON

 First Appearance: Iron Man I#39 (July, 1971)

-Powers/Abilities: None.
-The White Dragon is a talented weapons inventor and a trained scientist.
+Powers/Abilities: Although having no paranormal abilities, the White Dragon was a talented weapons inventor and a trained scientist.
 He was served by a small squadron of armored agents.
-He operated out of a submarine armed with various weapons.

-(Iron Man I#39) - The White Dragon had his agents implant a gas bomb within the car of one of America's top industrialists, Anthony Stark.
-Stark succumbed to the gas and drove off a bridge, and he was rescued from drowning by the Dragon's agents.
-Stark was brought to the Dragon's submarine, where he was placed within the Transcriber, which allowed the Dragon to reprogram his mind.
-Upon being released, Stark began to create new weapons and arranged a meeting with the United Nations to discuss his plans.
-The Dragon planned to cause Stark to create weapons which would fail, and would disgrace the United States.
-All of the weapons designed in the past by Stark would be junked, leaving the nation virtually defenseless.
+(Iron Man I#39) - Upon being released, Stark returned to his factory with no memory of his capture, only suffering from a passing headache.
+He handed off the blueprints for production and arranged a meeting with the United Nations to discuss his plans.
+The Dragon schemed to cause Stark to create weapons which would fail, and would thereby disgrace the United States; consequently, all of the weapons designed by Stark in the past would be junked, leaving the nation virtually defenseless.
 The plan would hopefully also enable the Dragon to infiltrate and destroy the USA's Department of Defense.

-The White Dragon sent his armored agents after Iron Man again.
-While they knocked Iron Man into the River, he proved capable of disabling them and their undersea crafts.
-Iron Man then destroyed the White Dragon's submarine's ballast tanks, causing it to sink to the bottom of the river, where it would remain trapped.
+When they saw Iron Man's approach on the submarine's monitor screen, and realized their defeat was imminent, Shara-Lee encouraged the White Dragon to detonate the nuclear bomb by the UN Building.
+But the White Dragon hesitated to press the button, because they were too near and would die as well; Shara-Lee chastised him for his cowardice, and reached for the button herself.
+But suddenly, the entire submarine lurched as Iron Man destroyed the craft's ballast tanks, causing it to sink to the bottom of the river, where it would remain trapped.
 The White Dragon was stunned by Iron Man's blasting of the submarine, but Shara-Lee was fully conscious when Iron Man boarded the ship.
-She revealed that she had been in control the whole time, and that the White Dragon was just a pawn.
+She revealed that she had been in control the whole time, and that the White Dragon was just her pawn.

 Comments: Created by Gerry Conway and Herb Trimpe.

-Not the most memorial of stories.
+Not the most memorable of stories.
 I read this for the first time a few weeks before writing the profile, and I was barely able to remember anything about it when it came time to write the profile.
 Had to re-read it before doing it.

 I guess we'll never learn anything about the Council of Nine.